 (1) The fees specified in Schedule 2 are payable in respect of the matters relating to drivers’ licences set out in that Schedule.

-(2) A fee is not payable for —
+(2) A fee is not payable by a person for —

-(a) an application for a driver’s licence by a person who holds a corresponding licence in another State or a Territory; or
+(a) an application for the grant of a driver’s licence in the circumstances described in the Road Traffic (Authorisation to Drive) Regulations 2008 regulation 37(4); or

-(b) the grant of a driver’s licence to a person who holds a corresponding licence in another State or a Territory.
+(b) the grant of a driver’s licence in those circumstances.

-(3) Nothing in subregulation (2)(b) affects the obligation of the person to pay for the renewal of the driver’s licence.
+(3) Subregulation (2)(b) does not affect the obligation of the person who is granted the licence to pay for a subsequent grant of a driver’s licence by way of renewal.

-(4) A licence fee is not payable for the first year that an unrestricted licence is being renewed for the first time unless during the preceding period that the licence was held on probation, the holder of the licence —
+(4) A fee is not payable for the first grant by way of renewal to a person of a driver’s licence as a provisional licence unless since the preceding grant to the person of a driver’s licence as a provisional licence, the person —

 (a) was convicted of; or